ISG-ICS/cloudberry/paraview/readme.txt

 4) start cloudberry service
     $ sbt "project neo" "run"

-5) start http server for the demo
+5) start a php server for the demo under "cloudberry/paraview/dist" directory
-    $ npm start
+    $ php -S [IP address]:[port]

 The demo should be available at http://localhost:8080/

-Note: There is a cross origin request issue because of the query from the front end to the asterixDB.
-Since it is just for performance measurement purpose, I use a simple workaround to start chrom with the argument "--args --disable-web-security --user-data-dir" to enable cross origin request.
+Note: The cross origin request issue is solved by relaying the query to the AsterixDB from the php server.